KaiHabermann/decayangle/README.md

 ## Usage
 First we define the decay we are working with.
 For example, we can define the decay of a particle 0 into particles 1, 2, and 3.
 We can then generate all possible decay topologies for this decay.
-We can then filter the topologies based on the intermediate states we are interesetd in.
+We can then filter the topologies based on the intermediate states we are interested in.
 Finally, we can calculate the relative Wigner angles between the different topologies resulting from different rotations when boosting along different configurations.

 Lets start with defining the decay and generating the decay topologies.
 ```python